Black Friday Code: DIGEST35

 There’s no one-size-fits-all when it comes to exercise for balancing female hormones.
 But walking is the foundation of fitness, so I encourage my clients to walk as much and as often as they can (preferably outside in nature).

-Once the foundation of walking is set, consider devoting 30–60 minutes, 5–6 days a week to various cardiovascular and strength training exercises.
 If you’re new to exercising, it may be helpful to work with an exercise professional who can develop a plan for you.

 Step Three: Self-Care

-Balancing stress is a key factor for improving hormonal imbalances.
-Two high-quality studies suggest that reducing stress with cognitive-behavioral therapy (CBT) and coping skills training can improve PMS symptoms like menstrual cramps [45, 46].
-I encourage my clients to practice a stress management technique that works for them (like deep breathing, meditation, or yoga) daily.
+Balancing stress is key to improving hormonal imbalances.
+Two high-quality studies suggest that reducing stress with cognitive-behavioral therapy (CBT) and coping skills training can improve PMS symptoms like menstrual cramps 37 38

 Here are some tips I share in Healthy Gut, Healthy You for improving sleep quality:

-• Aim for 7–8 hours of sleep each night
+• Aim for 7–9 hours of sleep each night

 • Reduce blue light at night

-• Keep your sleeping environment cool
+• Keep the sleeping environment cool

-• Keep your bedroom quiet
+• Keep the bedroom quiet

 • Avoid stressful pre-bed activities (arguments, fight scenes on TV, news)